 When the world makes no sense there are biblical solutions for struggles with depression, anxiety, panic, addictions and guilt.
 Solutions lie in the development of basic undeveloped tasks that you may have failed to complete when growing up and tasks that bring changes that heal.
 Offers help in taking on the likeness of the one that created you.

-CC-53114 – Healing for Adult Victims of Childhood Sexual Abuse
+CC-53114 – Healing Adult Victims of Childhood Sexual Abuse From a Christian Perspective

 This course is an intensely personal and specific look at this most “soul deadening” form of abuse.
 Personal because it may be affecting you, your spouse, a close friend or neighbor, or someone you know well at church.
 It is specific because it goes well beyond the general issues and solutions normally discussed.